Ever felt like your site’s loading slower?

 And remember, always test your site thoroughly after making any changes, especially when working with image files.
 You don’t want to accidentally break something that was working perfectly before.

 Happy coding!
-If you have any questions or run into any issues, feel free to drop a comment below.
-I’m always here to help fellow WordPress developers.
+If you have any questions or run into any issues, feel free to drop a message.